 Some of the most pleasurable moments of my life involve being creative.
 Some of the lowest points in my life often coincide when I’ve let my creativity become but a blunt instrument, unused.
 I’ve learned this truth through self-reflection over the last two years when I confronted my anxiety and began taking back my life.

 It’s worth asking the question: is there anything in your life that has this same effect?
 If so, take hold of it and love it just as you did as a child.
-Or, to quote Charles Bukowski in my last post, “Do it.
+Or, to quote Charles Bukowski, “Do it.
 Do It.
 DO IT . . . and it will be better than anything else you can imagine.
 There is no other feeling like that.”

 You may also like: To Be Creative, What Are the Best Habits to Follow by Gretchen Rubin